GCC Middle and Back End API Reference

 static

-References gcc_assert, and occ_pool.
+References gcc_assert, occ_pool, and occurrence().

 Field Documentation